CalARVRCourse-Fall2023/hw4-ar-tracking/README.md

 ### 1. Video

 You will make a 2 minute video showing off your implementation.
 You should verbally describe, at a very high level, the concepts used to implement the image pose tracking and 3d reconstruction.
 You must also include captions corresponding to the audio.
-This will be an important component of all your homework assignments and your final project so it is best you get this set up early.

 ### 2. Code
-You will also need to push your project folder to your your private repo.
+You will also need to push your project folder to your repo (this repo).
 Add the following github IDs so that we can access these:

-bjo3rn o0WeiyuFeng0o

 ## Before You Start:
 For this homework you will need Python and OpenCV.